+Figure 8.
+Collider of the ghost wizard weapon, purposely oversized.

 To have more clean and modular code, our health and damage system are managed by scripts that can be attached to any Game Object.
 It’s easy to define how much health a unit has, and also define which types of Game Objects should cause damage to the unit to avoid things like friendly fire.
 This is implemented by use of tags attached to Game Objects which should deal damage, such as “PlayerWeapon” and “EnemyWeapon”.
 Using such a script also makes the amount of damage to deal during gameplay a variable, this is utilized when an enemy dies by setting their damage to zero.
 This avoids situations where for example the player steps on the corpse of a defeated enemy and gets damaged because they collided with the enemies weapon.

+Script 9.
+Function in HealthScript that checks if damage should be dealt.

+private void CheckDamage(GameObject other) { // Deals damage if it is one of the damageTags if (timeSinceDamaged >= damageCooldown && damageTags.Contains(other.tag)) { DamageScript dmgScript = other.GetComponent<DamageScript>(); if (dmgScript != null) { // Take Damage Debug.Log("hit"); InflictDamage(dmgScript.damage); timeSinceDamaged = 0.0f; // Trigger damaged animation if(anim != null) { anim.SetTrigger(damageHash); } } } }

 Design of User Interface